rmans/code-builder/docs/README.md

 # Documentation Layer

-This repo uses docs to drive codegen, decisions, and evaluation.
+This repo uses documentation to drive code generation, decisions, evaluation, and context building.
+The documentation system provides a comprehensive knowledge base that powers AI-assisted development.

 ---